 - Drink plenty of fluids (to prevent dehydration).

-- Take probiotics, such as Lactobacillus acidophilus and Lactobacillus bulgaricus, can help restore the balance of good bacteria in the intestine.
+- Probiotics, such as Lactobacillus acidophilus and Lactobacillus bulgaricus, can help maintain or restore the balance of good bacteria in the intestine.
 If you are traveling to an area where the food and water may be contaminated, in addition to taking the precautions above, taking probiotics both before and during your trip may help maintain intestinal health.
 People with weakened immune systems should speak with their doctors before taking probiotics.

-- Several studies suggest that a number of cooking herbs, including thyme, rosemary, basil, coriander, sage, spearmint, and fennel have strong antimicrobial effects against food borne pathogens, and may add an additional layer of protection when used in cooking.
+- Several in vitro studies suggest that vinegar, as well as a number of cooking herbs (including thyme, rosemary, basil, coriander, sage, spearmint, and fennel) may have antimicrobial effects against food borne pathogens.
+However, no study demonstrates they can prevent or treat food poisoning in humans.

 Various herbs have been used traditionally to treat different types of food poisoning.
 More research is needed.
 The following herbs should not be used in place of conventional medical care and are listed only for the purposes of discussion.